-With around 6.6 million confirmed COVID-19 infected cases as on June 4, 2020, North America is likely to dominate the medical mask market share with the unit share expected to reach over 7.8 billion units by 2025.
+With around 6.6 million confirmed COVID-19 infected cases as of June 4, 2020, North America is likely to dominate the medical mask market share by 2025.
 In the US alone, there is a high demand for medical face masks among healthcare professionals to protect themselves from the virus infection.
 According to CDC recommendations, surgical masks and N-95 respirators are critical for healthcare workers.
-The market in this region is characterized by high penetration of advanced masks such as transparent and 3-D printed ones.
+The market in this region is characterized by the high penetration of advanced masks such as transparent and 3-D printed ones.
 Also, with the favorable government financial support for many surgical procedures, resulting in high uptake of surgical masks, respirators, North America offers tremendous growth opportunities, thereby the market is expected to continue to grow during the upcoming periods.

-APAC accounted for the third-largest market share in the global medical mask market and contributed a volume share of 23% in 2019.
+APAC accounted for the third-largest market share in the global medical mask market and contributed a volume share of more than 20% in 2019.
 The market in APAC is growing at a significant rate and is expected to grow at a similar pace during the forecast period.
 The major revenue contributors in APAC are China, Japan, India, South Korea, and Australia.

 INSIGHTS BY VENDORS